boldingd/EclipsePhaseContent/notes.md

 ## Style Notes

-- I was doing markings like this:
+- I was doing classified markings like this:
   - **\/\/ No External Circulation; \/\/ Need-to-Know Only**
   - **\/\/ Sentinel Identity Exposure; \/\/ Need-to-Know Only (implied)**
   - (Classification marks can go in text-bits or directly in document text)